-In some cases I was warned by my doctor that a particular medicine might make me motion sick (azathioprine!) or I might experience mood swings and a ravenous appetite (steroids!).
+In some cases I was warned by my doctor that a particular medicine might make me motion sick (azathioprine!).
+In others it wasn’t even mentioned that I might experience serious mood swings and a ravenous appetite (steroids!).
 It wasn’t an option to not to take the medicine.
 If I wanted to get better it’s what I had to do.

 “I don’t do drugs.
 I am drugs” – Salvador Dali